Help Musicians UK are teaming up with MOBO Trust for the third round of the MOBO Help Musicians Fund.

 Is this your first time applying for funding or do you just need a reminder or what we look for as funders?
 Check out our easy step-by-step guide on filling out a funding application.

 How much funding is available?

 An individual or group of up to 4 members can apply for up to £2,000.
-Groups of 5 people or more (Gospel choirs and jazz groups for example) can apply for up to £3,000.
+Groups of up to 15 people (Gospel choirs and jazz groups for example) can apply for up to £3,000.